MalaPetra/DataScienceNanodegreeUdacity/experimental_design/recommendation_engines/readme.md

 Increased Diversity
 At the end of this lesson, you will have gained a ton of skills to build upon or to start creating your own recommendations in practice.

+What is knowledge based recommendation?

+Knowledge Based Recommendations
+A knowledge based recommendation is one in which knowledge about the item or user preferences are used to make a recommendation.

+Knowledge based recommendations are pretty common when purchasing luxury items.
+Take a look at the filters available on Zillow in the image below.
+This is an example of building in a knowledge based recommendation, as users can add their own preferences to the items that are provided.

+Often a rank based algorithm is provided along with knowledge based recommendations to bring the most popular items in particular categories to the user's attention.